Hyderabad

-Muhammad Quli Qutb Shah established Hyderabad in 1591 to extend the capital beyond the fortified Golconda.
+The Qutb Shahi dynasty's Muhammad Quli Qutb Shah established Hyderabad in 1591 to extend the capital beyond the fortified Golconda.
 In 1687, the city was annexed by the Mughals.
 In 1724, Asaf Jah I, the Mughal viceroy, declared his sovereignty and founded the Asaf Jahi dynasty, also known as the Nizams.
-Hyderabad served as the imperial capital of the Asaf Jahi's from 1769 to 1948.
-As capital of the princely state of Hyderabad, the city housed the British Residency and cantonment until Indian independence in 1947.
+Hyderabad served as the imperial capital of the Asaf Jahis from 1769 to 1948.
+As the capital of the princely state of Hyderabad, the city housed the British Residency and cantonment until Indian independence in 1947.
 Hyderabad was annexed by the Indian Union in 1948 and continued as a capital of Hyderabad State from 1948 to 1956.
 After the introduction of the States Reorganisation Act of 1956, Hyderabad was made the capital of the newly formed Andhra Pradesh.
-In 2014, Andhra Pradesh was split to form the state of Telangana, and Hyderabad became the joint capital of the two states with a transitional arrangement scheduled to end in 2024.
+In 2014, Andhra Pradesh was split to form the state of Telangana, and Hyderabad became the joint capital of the two states until 2024.
 Since 1956, the city has housed the Rashtrapati Nilayam, the winter office of the president of India.